isb-cgc/readthedocs/docs/source/sections/Benefits.rst

 Benefits of Using The Cloud
 ***************************

-You don’t have to download the data!
-Bring your compute and know-how to the data.
-Use cloud-native, compute scale as big as you can imagine, tools to analyze TBs and PBs of data!
+The biggest benefit of the cloud is you don’t have to download the data!
+You'll bring your know-how to the data.
+Use cloud-native, compute tools to scale as big as you can imagine and analyze TBs and PBs of data!

+Don’t be intimidated by the cloud!
+Bring your computation to the data on ISB-CGC.
+If you’ve conducted bioinformatics analyses before using the command line or SQL, this will be just as easy (if not easier) and we are also here to help!
+Email feedback@isb-cgc.org or visit our `Community Notebooks Repository <https://github.com/isb-cgc/Community-Notebooks>`_ for guides and tutorials.

 Most bioinformaticians today are most likely accustomed to using the high performance compute (HPC) resources provided by their institution to conduct high-throughput bioinformatics analyses.
 Here’s a breakdown on how the Google Cloud Platform compares to your institution’s HPC resources.

-Don’t be intimidated by the cloud!
-Bring your computation to the data on ISB-CGC.
-If you’ve conducted bioinformatics analyses before using the command line or SQL, this will be just as easy (if not easier).

 +-----------+-------------------------------------+-----------------------------------------+
 |           | Your University's HPC Resource      | Google Cloud Platform                   |